Bhuvana908/i-Hub-Data-Research-internship/Object-detection-and-segmentation/README.md

 ---

 ## Learnings from the project:

--Loading and using pre-trained YOLOv8 models" -Performing object detection and segmentation on images" -Saving and organizing prediction outputs" -Understanding workflow for deep learning image projects"
+echo "- Loading and using pre-trained YOLOv8 models" echo "- Performing object detection and segmentation on images" echo "- Saving and organizing prediction outputs" echo "- Understanding workflow for deep learning image projects"